How Long is a Novel … and How Long Should YOUR Novel Be?

 Many self-publishing authors use novellas as extras to their main books.
 For instance, thriller author J.F.
 Penn gives away a free novella to encourage people to sign up to her email list.

 And traditionally published authors are increasingly producing novellas, often as additions to established series.
-Ben Aaranovitch, for instance, has added novellas like The Furthest Station and Winter’s Gifts to his Rivers of London series (which mostly consists of full-length books).
+Ben Aaronovitch, for instance, has added novellas like The Furthest Station and Winter’s Gifts to his Rivers of London series (which mostly consists of full-length books).

 So, if you’ve written a novella or a short novel (under 70,000 words), you may struggle to get a traditional deal … but you might do just fine self-publishing it.